Fiction Character Profile Builder (Free Tool + PDF Template)

 who are you characters

-If you are planning to write a book or even a short story, you need interesting people to write about.
+If you are planning to write a book or even a short story, you need interesting characters to write about.

-You might already have a few ideas in your head, but they are not fully developed.
-But a short bio of a couple of sentences will not be enough.
+You might already have a few ideas in your head, but they are often not fully developed, and a short bio of a couple of sentences is rarely enough.

-There will be many times in your story that you will need to refer to precise details about your characters.
+As your story progresses, there will be many moments when you need to refer to specific details about your characters.

-When I started writing, I had no idea about building a character profile template.
+When I first started writing, I had no idea about building a character profile template.

-It led to me making so many mistakes in my first drafts.
-I was writing by the seat of my pants, and it didn’t end well.
+That led to plenty of mistakes in my early drafts, because I was writing by the seat of my pants without a clear structure.

-If you detail as much as you can before you begin, you will have a quick and reliable reference you can use as you write your book.
+If you detail as much as you can before you begin, you’ll have a quick and reliable reference you can use as you write your story.

-It might take you a little while to complete the details.
-But it will help you develop your character and save you time in the long run.
+It might take a little time to complete your profile, but it will help you develop richer characters and save you time in the long run.

 LivingWriter character bio